saltyypanda/stryde/SETUP.md

 3. Remember your database name, the user, and password for the next step

 ## Setting Up Your Development Environment
 **Application Properties**: Set up your `application.properties` file.
 This file is not included in the repository because it contains sensitive information.
-The `application.properties` file should be located in the in the `backend/src/main/resources`, outside of the `activities` directory.
+The `application.properties` file should be located in the in the `backend/src/main/resources`, outside of the `static` or `templates` directory.
 The contents of the `application.properties` file should be as follows:

 ```
 spring.datasource.url=jdbc:postgresql://localhost/<DB NAME>